Build a Better IEP™

 You want the best for your student or child’s education.
 This couldn’t be more important when they have a disability.

 Enter two of the most frequently used and least understood tools: accommodation and modification.
-Let’s define what they are and look like, as well as prompting...
+Let’s define them and what they look like, as well as prompting and cueing.
+Then, f...

 Continue Reading...